Where to Buy Fireworks in San Francisco Bay Area (2022)

 Where Fireworks are Banned

-Bay Area residents need to be extra careful, as most cities, including San Mateo, Berkeley, Oakland and San Francisco, have banned fireworks all together.
-So even if you buy them legally in another city, you typically aren’t allowed to transport them back to your city and set them off.
+Bay Area residents need to be extra careful, as most cities, including San Mateo, Redwood City Berkeley, Oakland and San Francisco, have banned fireworks all together.
+So even if you buy them legally in another city, it is typically illegal to transport them back to your city and set them off.

 Where you can Buy Legal Fireworks

-There are two major companies that operate fireworks stands in the few Bay Area cities that allow their sale.
-Find Bay Area Fireworks Stands: TNT Fireworks and Phantom Fireworks.
-The closest cities to San Francisco wth stores are Pacifica, San Bruno and Union City.
+There is now only one major company that operate fireworks stands in the few Bay Area cities that allow their sale.
+Find Bay Area Fireworks Stands: TNT Fireworks

 Where Fireworks are Allowed | Bay Area – see full list of cities

-Among the 295 communities allowing “safe and sane” fireworks sales in California in 2017.
-But please not that each community may have their own guidelines and things can change if there’s drought conditions.
+Among the 296 communities allowing “safe and sane” fireworks sales in California.
+But please note that each community may have their own guidelines and things can change if there’s drought conditions.

 - Union City